redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge2-Provisioning_In_Azure_CLI.md

     * az vm image list --publisher OpenLogic --all

-6. <strong>Provision a new CentOS 7.4 virtual machine using the latest non-LVM-based image</strong>
+6. <strong>Determine the variables required to provision a new CentOS 7.4 virtual machine using the latest non-LVM-based image</strong>

     * YOUR_RG_NAME = The name of the resource group you have been assigned
     * YOUR_VM_NAME = The name of your virtual machine - Use any name you wish